rpalovics/Alpenglow/docs/source/alpenglow.cpp.rst

 alpenglow.cpp package
 =====================

 The classes in this module are usually not used directly, but instead through the :py:class:`alpenglow.Getter` class.
-For more info, read TODO: named parameters, memory management and self_test().
+For more info, read

+- :doc:`/general/implement_your_model`
+- :doc:`/general/cpp_api`
+- :doc:`/general/simulation_attributes`
+- :doc:`/general/memory_management`